If you need help with access to any of these publications, please contact us at email@example.com.

 Completing urban freight deliveries is increasingly a challenge in congested urban areas, particularly when delivery trucks are required to meet time windows.
 Depending on the route characteristics, Electric Assist (EA) cargo bicycles may serve as an economically viable alternative to delivery trucks.
 The purpose of this paper is to compare the delivery route cost trade-offs between box delivery trucks and EA cargo bicycles that have the same route and delivery characteristics, and to explore the question, under what conditions do EA cargo bikes perform at a lower cost than typical delivery trucks?

 The independent variables, constant variables, and assumptions used for the cost function comparison model were gathered through data collection and a literature review.
-A delivery route in Seattle was observed and used as the base case; the same route was then modelled using EA cargo bicycles.
+A delivery route in Seattle was observed and used as the base case; the same route was then modeled using EA cargo bicycles.

 Four separate delivery scenarios were modeled to evaluate how the following independent route characteristics would impact delivery route cost - distance between a distribution center (DC) and a neighborhood, number of stops, distance between each stop, and number of parcels per stop.